yuki-961004/binaryRL/README.md

 When learning is no longer based on a *visible value* but on an *invisible rule*, the log-likelihood becomes incomputable.
 At this point, traditional methods like MLE, MAP, and MCMC can no longer be used.
 Instead, you must use an **Recurrent Neural Network (RNN)** and input the entire sequence of choices to directly analyze the discrepancy between the real and predicted behavior.
 This analysis then allows you to compute the optimal parameters.

-- `keras3` provides a highly accessible front-end for `tensorflow`.
+- `keras` provides a highly accessible front-end for `tensorflow`.
 Users can simply convert their simulated data from a list to a array, and the model is ready to run.
 We provide an [example code](https://yuki-961004.github.io/binaryRL/articles/RNN.html).

 *Note*:
 1. The input can be either a single column (`Sub_Choose`) or the entire data table (`L_choice`, `R_choice`, `L_reward`, `R_reward`, `Sub_Choose`).
 More information will result in a slower training speed.